Configure domains and certificates

 • ShortExpiryForCertificate: The duration until certificate expiration is too short.

-After uploading the signed certificate, you can choose to migrate settings from an existing domain to the new domain for convenience.
-The following automatic changes occur during migration:
+When setting up a new domain, you can choose to copy settings from an existing domain to the new domain for convenience.
+The following automatic changes occur if you go forward with this option:

 • The network ingress allowlist will be copied from the existing domain to the new one.
 You can make further modifications in the Network Ingress extension.